-The category covers oil refineries, venting and flaring emissions and storage of fossil fuels in all storages in the country.
-Emissions reported under this sector include only NMVOC's.
-The contribution to total emissions and shares reported by the operators are presented in Table 2.33.
+The category covers storages at oil refineries, venting and flaring emissions and storage of fossil fuels in all storages in the country.
+Emissions reported under this sector include NMVOC's and particles.
+The contribution to total emissions and shares reported by the operators are presented in Table 2.30.

-Table 2.33 Contribution of Refining/storage (NFR 1B2aiv) in 2016 to total emissions, shares reported by operators
+Table 2.30 Contribution of Refining/storage (NFR 1B2aiv) in 2018 to total emissions, shares reported by operators